 MEET THE STRATEGIST

-With an academic background in cultural studies and languages and extensive professional experience in public health arenas Bali White first joined NIH in 2014 as an Intramural Research Training Awardee, assigned to the Office of Behavioral and Social Sciences.
-As a Fellow she presented research posters across NIH, on Capitol Hill, and at the International AIDS Conference in South Africa regarding intersectional impacts on the health of African American women of transgender experience in NYC.
+Bali is a magna cum laude graduate of Columbia University where she also completed her masters work.
+With an academic background in cultural studies and languages and extensive professional experience in public health arenas Bali first joined the National Institutes of Health in 2014 as a NIH Academy Intramural Research Training Awardee.
+Assigned to the Office of Behavioral and Social Sciences and the mentorship of Dr. William Elwood, as a Fellow she presented research posters across NIH, on Capitol Hill, and at the International AIDS Conference in South Africa regarding intersectional impacts on the health of African American women of transgender experience in NYC.
 She also co-authored an American Psychological Association textbook chapter on counseling transgender people of color.

 In her spare time Bali studies kathak, a classical north Indian dance form, and volunteers weekly at the Smithsonian Institution's Cheetah Conservation Station.